Physician Preference Cards: 4 Common Problems (And Their Solutions)

 The discussion ignited passionate ideas and experiences, and we walked away having identified four problems and four solutions for making the most of PPCs.

-1. We Don’t Have The Time/ Staff To Focus On PPCs
+1. We Don’t Have The Time/ Staff To Focus On Physician Preference Cards (PPCs)

 During the OR Manager Conference, clinicians told us they simply do not have the time to really scrutinize and verify accuracy of PPCs; and even if they have time, the focus is better spent on the patient’s care and needs.
 Even when they did have time, accountability for PPCs was diffused across multiple people with no one person in charge.
 Compounding this issue of lack of time is the recent nursing shortage that has forced clinical staff to handle more tasks, leaving even less time for non-clinical tasks like consistently maintaining PPCs.
 Combine all of these together, and there is not enough time to maintain the accuracy of PPCs and little effort to identify ways to improve the process.